 Spain is on Central European Time (CET), which is 1 hour ahead of GMT, 6 hours ahead of Eastern Standard time, and 9 hours ahead of the Pacific Standard time and 14 hours ahead of Australia.

 Cell Phones Within Spain

 Spanish cell phone service is compatible with GSM phones, but beware that international rates can be extremely high.
-The best solution if you want a cell phone in Spain is to purchase a prepaid SIM card which you can insert into an overseas GSM phone.
-You’ll be given a local phone number, and you can “reload” or “add minutes” by purchasing vouchers at magazine stands and convenience stores.
-Rates back to the US cost about $0.50 per minute and are much less within the country.
+The best solution if you want a cell phone in Spain is to add an international day pass or month pass to your plan.

 Traveling within Spain

 Spain’s train system, RENFE, offers a large network of fast trains to most cities.
 You can purchase train tickets from town to town online at RENFE’s Web site.
 Large cities such as Madrid and Barcelona also have a complete metro system, and almost all towns have buses.
 If you’re feeling brave, you can always rent a car!

 Spaniards are a very vibrant, colorful people and tend to be direct yet polite.
 Things go a bit slower in Spain—so relax, you’re on vacation!
 At restaurants, bars, cafes, etc. they will not bring you the check unless you ask for it (in fact, it’s considered rude to do so)…so when you’re ready to leave and pay, make sure you make eye contact with the waiter and request the check (“la cuenta”).